The Dungeon (Playhouse 90)

 "The Dungeon" was an American television film broadcast on April 17, 1958, as part of the second season of the CBS television series Playhouse 90.
 David Swift wrote the teleplay and directed.
 Paul Douglas, Agnes Moorehead, and Dennis Weaver starred.

 Plot

 Karl Ohringer is acquitted of murder on grounds that the killing was not intentional.
 A wealthy and eccentric man, Emery Ganun, decides to take justice into his own hands.

 Cast

-The following performers received screen credit for their performances:
+The following cast received screen credit for their performances.